 Coffee is served in the hall after this service.
 This is an opportunity to meet other worshipers and people arriving for the 10.30 am service.

-The 10:30 am service is less formal and more contemporary with a worship band including piano, guitars and drums and a longer time of teaching.
+The 10:30am service, held every week, is less formal and more contemporary with a worship band including piano, guitars and drums and a longer time of teaching.
 Again, the structure of this service will vary but it will tend to proceed broadly as follows.
 The service will begin with the children present with a worship song before they are blessed and leave for their own session in King’s Kids.
 There may be another song and then the bible reading for the day will be read.
 There will then be a time of teaching until around 11.15 am when the service will move into a time of worship songs during which time the children will re-join the service.
 There will probably be some conversation or activity with the children before we have a time of prayer.
 The service will conclude with another session of worship songs, ending around 12.00 noon.

 During this service King’s Kids (for children of primary school age and younger) has teaching and activities that follow the theme of the main service.
 A crèche is also available.
 Leaders will speak to you if you’re new or visiting with children to explain what will happen and to offer your children the opportunity to take part.
 Of course, they are welcome to remain in the service if you, or they, prefer.

 Coffee is served again after the 10.30 am service.

 From time to time there may be a Sunday evening service.
 This will be shown on a preaching plan and publicised ahead of time You can view this plan on the publications page of the Stokesley Methodist Circuit website.
 This preaching plan shows who is to preach at each service and is produced four times per year covering all churches in the Stokesley Circuit.
 A service of Holy Communion (see below) is held a number of times a quarter in each of the two services.

 A bit about Holy Communion